 Life.
 Love.
 Music.

 Ethan Lazarus has studied cello since the age of 8.
-He has been principal stand in the Littleton Symphony Orchestra for nearly 20 years.
+He played principal stand in the Littleton Symphony Orchestra for 20 years.
 He plays, records and performs on both acoustic and electric instruments.

 He has completed a solo performance with the Littleton Symphony Orchestra on the electric cello with the full symphony.
 He arranged several works by Astor Piazzolla for full orchestra with electric cello.
 To hear this music and see the video, visit Ethan’s web site at: www.ethanlazarus.com.